JamesCollerton/Art_Service_Sourcing_Data_Service/README.md

 # Art Service Sourcing Data Service

-This is the art service sourcing data service, responsible for bringing reference data back from the database.
+This is the art service sourcing data service and is responsible for bringing reference data back from the database.

 Detail | Value
 ------------ | -------------